-For the Doctor of Nursing Practice and Master of Science in Nursing Education programs, the College of Nursing does not require the GRE as an application or admission requirement.
+For the Doctor of Nursing Practice, Doctor of Philosophy in Nursing, and Master of Science in Nursing Education programs, the College of Nursing does not require the GRE as an application or admission requirement.
 However, the Graduate School does require the GRE for students with an Admission GPA under 3.5 (calculated using 60+/- semester undergraduate credits in complete semesters).
 Please review the Graduate School’s Admission Requirements for additional information.

 I am not an Idaho resident.
 May I complete the program from the state I reside in?

 It depends on the State Authorization Reciprocity Agreement (SARA) status of your state and your state board of nursing, especially if you are entering a licensure/certification program.
 This will mostly affect the Doctor of Nursing Practice programs but Ph.D. and M.S. in Nursing Education students should still inquire about any requirements for completing a non-licensure/certification program from an out-of-state institution.